magicsandbox-ai/magicsandbox/apps/Dev/README.md

 - An AI chat to help with development
 - A button for easy publishing

 In the code editor, you'll see a `magic.json` file.
 This is your Magic App JSON described in the [docs](todo).
-It accepts all of the Magic App keys (`name`, `version`, `script`, etc.) described in the docs, but it also allows some additional keys. magicsandbox.Develop also provides different default values for `html` and `style`.
+It accepts all of the Magic App keys (`name`, `version`, `script`, etc.) described in the docs, but it also allows some additional keys. magicsandbox.Dev also provides different default values for `html` and `style`.

 ## magic.json file

-This section lists the additional keys in `magic.json` that magicsandbox.Develop supports and details the different default values for `html` and `style`.
+This section lists the additional keys in `magic.json` that magicsandbox.Dev supports and details the different default values for `html` and `style`.

 ### args ({ input: string, budget: number })